VChet/auto-release-template/README.md

 Template for automated releases with semantic versioning & GitHub Actions.

-Prepare a release locally, review it, and then create a GitHub Release automatically when a tag is pushed.
+Prepare a release locally, review it, and the workflow will automatically create a GitHub Release when a tag is pushed.

 ## How It Works

-1. Commit changes following [Conventional Commits][conventional-commits-link].
+1. Commit your changes following the [Conventional Commits][conventional-commits-link].
-1. Run `npm run release`.
-This bumps the version, updates `CHANGELOG.md`, creates a commit and a Git tag.
+1. Run `npm run release`, which bumps the version, updates `CHANGELOG.md`, creates a commit, and adds a Git tag.
 1. Push the changes using `git push --follow-tags`.
-1. GitHub Action will automatically create and publish a GitHub Release with the changelog.
+1. The GitHub Action detects the new tag and publishes a GitHub Release with the generated changelog.

 ## Components